 GREEN SEAL® STANDARD DEVELOPMENT PROCESS

-Our standards are science-based and developed with a life cycle approach.
-The development process is consensus-based, with an emphasis on engaging the stakeholder community.
+Our standards are science-based and developed within a life cycle framework.
+Green Seal’s standard development process requires rigorous engagement of our stakeholder community.

 STANDARD REVISION PROCESS

 Green Seal reviews most standards every three to five years.
 In some cases, standards require updates in order to account for changes in the market and the commercialization of new technologies.
 Green Seal may also conduct more focused revisions to resolve minor issues in the standards.
 Examples include expanding the scope, updating lists of prohibited substances, resolving difficulties, or clarifying requirements.
 All revisions include a public comment period during which Green Seal solicits comments related only to the proposed changes.

 Product and service categories are evaluated during the development of a standard to ensure that all significant functional, environmental, and health impacts are considered in all stages of the life-cycle, from raw material extraction and manufacturing to use and disposal.

 All interested parties – individuals, companies, and nonprofit organizations – are able to register to review and comment on draft standards and technical documents during our public comment periods.
 In the case of a dispute, there is an appeals process for unresolved issues.
 Green Seal is always seeking feedback on our standards and this feedback will be considered during the review.

 EXTERNAL REVIEW OF THE STANDARD DEVELOPMENT PROCESS

 Green Seal’s standard development procedures have been reviewed by third parties and found to meet the guidelines of two standards of the International Organization for Standardization:

 - ISO 14020: Environmental Labels and Declarations – General Principles